Constructing metric spaces from systems of walls: Introduction

 Already this corollary applies to mapping class groups, and many hierarchically hyperbolic groups more generally \cite{petyt:mapping}, overlapping with \cite{haettelhodapetyt:coarse}.
 In particular, the statement about polycyclic subgroups provides a large generalisation of \cite[Thm~1.2]{farblubotzkyminsky:rank}.
 In view of the fact that not all cubical groups are naturally hierarchically hyperbolic, it seems likely that there are non-cubical groups that are covered by Corollary~\ref{introcor:quasicube} but not \cite{haettelhodapetyt:coarse}.

-In the same setting as Theorem~\ref{introthm:injective}, we build a natural family of paths in the coarsely injective space $X$, which we call \emph{normal wall paths}.
+Returning to the generality of Theorem~\ref{introthm:injective}, which outputs a coarsely injective space $X$, we build a natural family of paths in $X$, which we call \emph{normal wall paths}.
 These paths simultaneously behave well with respect to the metric on $X$ and with respect to its structure as a \emph{median algebra} (Propositions~\ref{prop:nwp_rough_geodesic},~\ref{prop:bicombing}).
 Degenerating to the setting of CAT(0) cube complexes exactly gives the Niblo--Reeves \emph{normal cube paths} \cite{nibloreeves:geometry}.

 One simple use for normal wall paths is that they provide a nice melding of results from \cite{durhamminskysisto:stable} and \cite{haettelhodapetyt:coarse}.
 The main result of each of those articles is semihyperbolicity of mapping class groups, but this is achieved in different ways.
 Semihyperbolicity asks for an equivariant set of paths with good fellow-travelling properties.
 In \cite{haettelhodapetyt:coarse}, these come from Lang's bicombing of injective spaces \cite{lang:injective}, whereas \cite{durhamminskysisto:stable} contains a direct construction that yields paths compatible with the Masur--Minsky hierarchy structure \cite{masurminsky:geometry:2}.
 It is not clear that these systems of paths are related to each other: the former may not be hierarchical, and the latter may be unnatural to the injective space.
 The following shows that normal wall paths satisfy both.
 (See Propositions~\ref{prop:nwp_rough_geodesic} and~\ref{prop:bicombing}, as well as Lemma~\ref{lem:scm_qmqie}.)